 - Withdrawals made less than 14 days in advance will not receive a refund.

 - Refunds are made using original payment method.
-Credit card refunds are processed upon notice of withdrawal.
+Credit card refunds are processed upon notice of withdrawal and may take up to one week to credit your account.
 Check refunds may take up to four weeks for processing.

 - The museums reserve the right to cancel programs due to insufficient enrollment.
 In this case, a full refund is given.